seadniksic/easyPatch/README.md

  - generating a binary mask from ground truth XML annotations
  - recombining patches into original image dimension

-easyPatch stores the generated patches in HDF5 files on disk as to not overwhelm RAM usage, as a single WSI can be constituted of thousands of patches depending on the zoom level.
+easyPatch offers the ability to store patches as images on disk or save coordinates to an HDF5 file.

 ### Usage